Climate connections

 A self-paced online course to learn about climate concerns and solutions.
 (Postcards) (10).png

-A transformational gathering for those working in the fields of climate resilience, justice, adaptation, mitigation and community-led action.
+It began with a vision.
+We imagined a retreat for those of us working in the field of climate resilience, justice, education, adaptation, mitigation and community-led action in Mi’kma’ki.

 Schedule: We arrive for check-in and dinner on Thursday, September 18, and leave after lunch on Sunday, September 21.